tmaestrini/community/topics/technology/msft-sharepoint-online/SharePoint Online Limitations.md

 - Max. amout of groups per site: you can have up to 10,000 groups per site (site collection).
 - Max. amount of groups per user: a user can belong to 5,000 groups per site (site collection)
 - Users per group: each group can have up to 5,000 users.

+## Account synchronization

+- Max. amount of synced OneDrive accounts: `1` Home account and `9` Work or School accounts